thewtex/thesis/introduction/background_and_significance.rst

 [Kwee2008,U-King-Im2008,Fabiano2008,Yarnykh2006,Saam2008]_.
 This contrast is not only used to identify volume and degree of stenosis but provides a noninvasive method to identify components of lipid, fibrous, calcium, or thrombus.
-Relative to the surrounding muscle, calcium appears hypointense on `T_1`\ -weighted, very hypointense on proton-density weighted, and very hypointense on `T_2`\ -weighted images, lipid is very hyperintense on `T_1`\ -weighted, hypertense on proton-density weighted, and hypointense on `T_2`\ -weighted images, and fibrous tissue is isointense to slightly hyperintense on all three parameter-weighted images.
+Relative to the surrounding muscle, calcium appears hypointense on T\ :sub:`1`\ -weighted, very hypointense on proton-density weighted, and very hypointense on T\ :sub:`2`\ -weighted images, lipid is very hyperintense on T\ :sub:`1`\ -weighted, hypertense on proton-density weighted, and hypointense on T\ `2`\ -weighted images, and fibrous tissue is isointense to slightly hyperintense on all three parameter-weighted images.
-`T_1` shortening causing increased signal intensity is associated with the protein-water interactions of the extracellular matrix content found in fibrous tissue.
-A short `T_2`\ , which causes low signal intensity in `T_2`\ -weighted images, is found in primarily lipid areas where there is increased interaction between free and bound water.
+T\ :sub:`1` shortening causing increased signal intensity is associated with the protein-water interactions of the extracellular matrix content found in fibrous tissue.
+A short T\ :sub:`2`\ , which causes low signal intensity in T\ `2`\ -weighted images, is found in primarily lipid areas where there is increased interaction between free and bound water.
 The calcium areas will have low signal intensity because of low proton density and diffusion-mediated susceptibility effects.
 [Fayad2001]_